NICE8x/food_insecurity_final/food_insecurity_proposal.md

 The intended final products:

-The final products of this project will include a website and visualizations.
-Within the website, there will be information on the analysis of the data set, the findings, the motivation behind the project, information on the data set used, and more.
-Through the use of `shinyApp` and `plotly`, we will produce interactive visualizations of various variables including demographics, geographical data, and more variables regarding food insecurity in America.
+The final product of this project will include a website, scrrencast, and final report about food insecurity in America and specifically the state of New York.
+Within the website information on the analysis of the data set, the findings, the motivation behind the project, information on the data sets used, summary tables and our interactive plots (including maps) will be provided.
+Through the use of `shinyApp`, `plotly`, and Flexdashboard, we will produce interactive visualizations of various variables including demographics, geographical data, and other variables regarding food insecurity in America.

 The anticipated data sources:

-We plan on using the “Map the Meal Gap” data from Feeding America from between 2009-2018 in conjunction with corresponding US Census data.
+We plan on using the “Map the Meal Gap” data from Feeding America from 2009-2018.
+In addition, we plan to link to American Community Survey US Census data on the county and/or state level.
+Specifically, we plan to use geographic summary tables containing breakdowns of relevant social determinants of health, including percent of people who are foreign born, percent of people without health insurance, and percent of people who have various degrees of educational attainment.
-Specifically, we plan to use US Census data regarding key demographic information aligning with our Map the Meal Gap data.

 The planned analyses / visualizations / coding challenges:

-We plan on analyzing the rate of food insecurity by state.
-We also plan on specifically comparing the issue of food insecurity across New York (New York City versus some of the rural counties in the state).
+We plan on analyzing the rates of food insecurity by state and region.
+We also plan on specifically comparing the prevalence of food insecurity across New York (New York City versus some of the rural counties in the state).
+Summary tables will be used to compare states and the counties in New York.
 We will create interactive maps showing the rate of food insecurity in the US and in the state of New York.
+Creating interactive maps using Plotly in a Dashboard may present some potential coding challenges.

+We also plan to link to American Community Survey US Census data, which contains county, town and state-level breakdowns of relevant social determinants of health, including percent of people who are foreign born, percent of people without health insurance, and percent of people who have various degrees of educational attainment.
+We plan to explore the relative associations of select social determinants and food insecurity indicators at the state and county levels.

 The planned timeline: